What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of all geoscientists, including oceanographers, is projected to grow 14 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of all geoscientists, including oceanographers, is projected to grow 6 percent from 2018 to 2028, as fast as the average for all occupations.

 The need for energy, environmental protection, and responsible ocean and resource management is projected to spur demand for oceanographers.